telamon/picostore/README.md

 of the decentralized state.

-It wouldn't be wrong to call it an indexer, but it would be half of it.
+It wouldn't be wrong to call it an indexer, but it would only be half of it.

 Because there's also a garbarge collector.